-When applying for draw licenses for Barbary sheep, bighorn sheep, deer, elk, ibex, javelina, oryx and pronghorn, hunters must purchase a nonrefundable 2024-25 Game-Hunting License or Game-Hunting & Fishing License and HMAV if applicable.
+When applying for draw licenses for Barbary sheep, bighorn sheep, deer, elk, ibex, javelina, oryx and pronghorn, hunters must purchase a nonrefundable 2025-2026 Game-Hunting License or Game-Hunting & Fishing License and HMAV if applicable.

-Game-Hunting Licenses are available online or by telephone through the draw application process.
-Before March 25, Game-Hunting Licenses and stamps for the 2024-2025 season may be purchased only through the draw application process.
+Game-Hunting Licenses and stamps are available online or by telephone through the draw application process.
+Before March 24, Game-Hunting Licenses and stamps for the 2025-2026 season may be purchased only through the draw application process.
 Successful applicants for draw licenses will be mailed a combination license/tag, unless the E-Tag option is chosen.

 Application and full license fees for each species are charged at the time the application is submitted.
-Unsuccessful draw applicants will be refunded the draw license fee, but not the application fee.
+Unsuccessful draw applicants will be refunded the draw license fee, but not the application or any other license fee.

 To apply for Bear, Sandhill Crane, Pheasant and Turkey Draw Permits, prior purchase of a bear, turkey or Game-Hunting License is not required.
-If the applicant is successful in the draw, purchase of a Bear or Turkey License with tag will be required; a Game-Hunting License will be required for pheasant and Sandhill crane.
+If the applicant is successful in the draw, purchase of a Bear or Turkey License with tag will be required; a Game-Hunting License will be required for pheasant and sandhill crane.
 Permits will not be available until the appropriate license(s) are purchased.